Mystified by what makes a “best” college? We take a look at the measurements behind the rankings.

-Other contrasts include the University of Chicago (#3 in U.S. News’ list, #11 in THE’s list) and Vanderbilt (#14 to #21, respectively).
+Other contrasts include the University of Chicago (#3 in U.S. News’ list, #11 in THE’s list) and Vanderbilt (#14 and #21, respectively).
 Overall, however, THE’s rankings are fairly similar to those of U.S. News.
 Although the two outlets weigh slightly different indicators of academic excellence, they often agree in their definition of a “good” school.
 Both outlets, for example, place emphasis on a school’s resources, as per-student spending often indicates how well a school is able to meet a student’s academic needs.
 If you’re particularly concerned about a school’s diversity and/or financial return, you’re probably better off consulting THE over U.S. News.
-But in general, most of the information will be similar across both outlets.
+In general though, most of the information will be similar across both outlets.

 How Should You Interpret the Rankings for Your Own College Search?

-Trying to determine which schools are better (or better for you) than others is a daunting task, and ranking systems like the ones we’ve discussed are appealing because they, in a sense, do the work for you: They quantify the value of a college or university in a way that feels final and conclusive.
-However, “better” is ultimately an ambiguous term that you should define for yourself, rather than relying on a list to define it for you.
+Trying to determine which schools are better (read: better for you) than others is a daunting task, and ranking systems like the ones we’ve discussed are appealing because they, in a sense, do the work for you.
+They quantify the value of a college or university in a way that feels final and conclusive.
+However, “better” is ultimately an ambiguous term that you should define for yourself rather than relying on a list to define it for you.